Skip to main contentSkip to main navigationSkip to footer content

 Ph.D., 1996, Cornell University; Postdoctoral Associate, 1996-1998, University of Illinois at Urbana-Champaign; Postdoctoral Associate, 1998-1999, Institute of Physical Science and Technology, University of Maryland at College Park.

-As an example, the illustration below compares percolation thresholds for random, isotropic spherocylinders as a function of the aspect ratio calculated from (i) our theory (solid line: “Connectedness percolation in isotropic systems of monodisperse spherocylinders”, A.P.
+For example, the figure below compares percolation thresholds for random, isotropic spherocylinders as a function of the aspect ratio calculated from (i) our theory (solid line: “Connectedness percolation in isotropic systems of monodisperse spherocylinders”, A.P.
 Chatterjee, J. Phys.: Condensed Matter, 27, 375302, (2015)), with: (ii) results from Monte Carlo simulations (filled triangles: “Percolation in suspensions of hard nanoparticles: From spheres to needles”, T. Schilling, M.A.
 Miller, and P. van der Schoot, Europhys.
 Lett., 111, 56004, (2015)).

 Selected Publications: